Mariana silva

 Who I Work With

 I have a passion for supporting marginalized clients (including, but not limited to, LGBT+, nonbinary, BIPOC, immigrants, etc.) in their path to self-discovery, growth, healing, wellness and empowerment.
+I help people struggling with various aspects of the human experience, such as identity exploration, career development, life transitions, anxiety, depression, guilt, shame, perfectionism, and self-esteem issues.
 I also have a particular interest in supporting parents in their amazing (and exhausting) journey of raising humans.

 Me When I’m Not Being a Therapist